This page describes how to deploy GKE Inference Gateway.

 You can adapt this example with your own model server container and model, serving port, and deployment name.
 You can also configure LoRA adapters in the deployment, or deploy the base model.
 The following steps describe how to create the necessary Kubernetes resources.

 Create a Kubernetes Secret to store your Hugging Face token.
-This token is used to access the LoRA adapters:
+This token is used to access the base model and the LoRA adapters:

 kubectl create secret generic hf-token --from-literal=token=HF_TOKEN